Presidency of Andrew Jackson: Cherokee

 With Jackson's support, Georgia and other states sought to extend their sovereignty over tribes within their borders, despite existing U.S. treaty obligations.
 Georgia's dispute with the Cherokee culminated in the 1832 Supreme Court decision of Worcester v.
 Georgia.
 In that decision, Chief Justice John Marshall, writing for the court, ruled that Georgia could not forbid whites from entering tribal lands, as it had attempted to do with two missionaries supposedly stirring up resistance among the tribespeople.
 The Supreme Court's ruling helped establish the doctrine of tribal sovereignty, but Georgia did not release the prisoners.
 Jackson is frequently attributed the following response: "John Marshall has made his decision, now let him enforce it."
 Remini argues that Jackson did not say it because, while it "certainly sounds like Jackson...[t]here was nothing for him to enforce."
 The court had held that Georgia must release the prisoners, but it had not compelled the federal government to become involved.
-In late 1832, Van Buren intervened on behalf of the administration to put an end to the situation, convincing Georgia Governor Wilson Lumpkin to pardon the missionaries.
+In late 1832, Van Buren intervened on behalf of the administration to put an end to the situation, persuading Georgia Governor Wilson Lumpkin to pardon the missionaries.

 As the Supreme Court was no longer involved, and the Jackson administration had no interest in interfering with Indian removal, the state of Georgia was free to extend its control over the Cherokee.
 In 1832, Georgia held a lottery to distribute Cherokee lands to white settlers.
 Under the leadership of Chief John Ross, most Cherokee refused to leave their homeland, but a group led by John Ridge and Elias Boudinot negotiated the Treaty of New Echota.
 In return for $5 million and land west of the Mississippi River, Ridge and Boudinot agreed to lead a faction of the Cherokee out of Georgia; a fraction of the Cherokee would leave in 1836.
 Many other Cherokee protested the treaty, but, by a narrow margin, the United States Senate voted to ratify the treaty in May 1836.
 The Treaty of New Echota was enforced by Jackson's successor, Van Buren; subsequently, as many as 4,000 out of 18,000 Cherokees died on the "Trail of Tears" in 1838.